MoritzLaurer/prompt_templates/docs/agents.md

 ## Openness: Sharing and running agents on the HF Hub

-HF Space repositories provide a suitable unit for storing the files for prompt templates, tools and orchestration code in a single directory, combined with attached compute for executing the agent.
+HF Space repositories provide a suitable unit for storing the files for prompt templates (.json or .yaml files), tools (.py files) and orchestration code (single agent.py file) in a single directory, combined with attached compute for executing the agent.
 One Space can contain one agent, which can be executed on a free CPU, or with high-end GPUs if required.
 HF Spaces can be public, private or shared with a group of people in a specific organization.

 [TODO: add example of a HF Space repo with an agent.]

+Open question: How can individual prompts and tools be made easily findable and likeable for the community, if they are only files within a repository?

 ## Interoperability

-Several different orchestration frameworks for agents exist.
-[TODO ...]
+Prompts and tools can be made interoperable by breaking them down into the basic file format most libraries use: prompts in .json/.yaml files following the OAI messages format and tools in .py files with functions and doc strings.
+Only the orchestration code in the agent.py file is non-standardized and can use the code of any orchestration framework, calling on the modular and standardized tools and prompts.

 <!--